-In the supply chain management/logistics industry in which we operate, the rate and scope of change — across our business, our clients' businesses and their customers' preferences and behaviors — have been significant in recent years.
+In the supply chain management and logistics industry in which we operate, the rate and scope of change — across our business, our clients' businesses and their customers' preferences and behaviors — have been significant in recent years.
 The pace of transformation occurring within the consumer goods marketplace that we serve — product manufacturers, retailers and e-commerce companies — is unprecedented.

 Things are moving fast, so staying on top of the customer experience is a business imperative for every link in the supply chain.
 At FIDELITONE, we regularly solicit client feedback and rigorously analyze customer and program data to gauge our performance, inform our decision making and deliver the kinds of experiences to our clients and their customers that they expect and demand.

 How about you?
 How are you collecting feedback and using customer data?
 How is it informing your business decisions?

 At FIDELITONE, we manage to two types of customer experiences: those we create for our clients and those we provide to their customers.

 Tools we employ to stay on top of what our clients are experiencing with us include:

 - User experience questionnaires

 Data we collect is reviewed and shared with key team members in order to facilitate problem solving and, if necessary, make improvements or a plan of action.